ilemus/aioodbc/README.rst

     :alt: Chat on Gitter

 **aioodbc** is a Python 3.7+ module that enables access to ODBC_ databases with asyncio_.
-It relies on the pyodbc_ library and preserves its look and feel.
+It relies on the awesome pyodbc_ library and preserves its look and feel.
 Internally, *aioodbc* uses threads to avoid blocking the event loop. threads_ aren't as bad as you might think!
 Other drivers like motor_ use the same approach.